ChryssaNab/Data_Mining-AUEB/README.md

 ### [**Project Description**](#) <a name="descr"></a>

 The aim of this project is to investigate various data preprocessing techniques and machine learning algorithms and evaluate their performance on a dataset related to flights.
 In particular, a set of data consisting of several thousand flights to America is provided, where each flight is described by a set of variables such as departure and arrival airports.
 Additionally, each flight is associated with a variable representing the number of passengers onboard, categorized into ranges.
 While this variable is known for some flights, it is missing for others.
-The project aims to predict this variable for flights where the information was unavailable.
+This project aims to predict this variable for flights where the information was unavailable.

 The project was implemented in the context of the course "Data Science & Web Mining" taught by Prof. Vazirgiannis Michalis at the Department of Informatics, AUEB.
-Additionally, it was part of the **Kaggle** competition: [INF131: The case of flight passengers prediction](https://www.kaggle.com/c/inf131-data-mining/overview/description).
+Additionally, it was part of the **Kaggle** competition: [INF131: The case of flight passengers prediction](https://www.kaggle.com/c/inf131-data-mining/overview/description), where we secured the 3rd place in the private leaderboard.

 ---